 - DIRTY BEAM.
 The PSF of the interferometer.
 It depends on the UV coverage and the visibility-weighting scheme.
 If the user clicks on any point in the image, the program prints its coordinates (RA and Dec offsets with respect to the image center) and intensity (brightness, in Jy/beam) in a text at the upper-left corner. - Program controls.
-With these controls, the user can change: - The latitude of the observatory. - The source declination. - The hour-angle coverage (automatically constrained to the time range when the source is above the horizon). - The observing wavelength. - The visibility weighting scheme (based on Briggs), defined from -2 (uniform weighting) to +2 (natural weighting).
+With these controls, the user can change: - The latitude of the observatory. - The source declination.

+- The hour-angle coverage (automatically constrained to the time range when the source is above the horizon). - The observing wavelength. - The visibility weighting scheme (based on Briggs), defined from -2 (uniform weighting) to +2 (natural weighting).

-Other controls are:
+Other controls (buttons) are:

-- + Antenna.
+- $\checkmark$ + Antenna.
 Adds an antenna to the array.
 The default position of the antenna is at the array center.
-The user can drag it to any other position. - Antenna.
+The user can drag it to any other position. - ✓ Antenna.
 Removes an antenna from the array (the one with the highest index number).
-The program remembers the latest position of this antenna (in case the user wants to recover it by pressing + Antenna). - Save array.
-Saves the current array configuration into an ASCII file. - Load array.
-Allows the user to load any array configuration from an ASCII file. - Load model.
-Allows the user to load any model source from an ASCII file. - Quit.
+The program remembers the latest position of this antenna (in case the user wants to recover it by pressing + Antenna). - $\checkmark$ Save array.
+Saves the current array configuration into an ASCII file. - $\checkmark$ Load array.
+Allows the user to load any array configuration from an ASCII file. - $\checkmark$ Load model.
+Allows the user to load any model source from an ASCII file. - ✓ Save Images.
+Saves all the images (PSF, Convolved model and CLEAN reconstruction, if it exists) in FITS format. - $\checkmark$ Quit.
 Quits the program.
-This is the recommended way to quit the application! (together with the Quit menu button at the upper part of the window). - Reduce data.
-This will open the GUI for the deconvolution (i.e. the CLEAN algorithm) and/or for the data corruption (see next section). - MODEL IMAGE.
-Shows the source being observed.
-The units are Jy/pixel (i.e., the source model is not convolved).
-If the user clicks on any point in the image, the coordinates (RA and Dec offsets) and the brightness of that point are printed at the upper-right corner of the image.
-The gamma correction can also be changed (the slider bar at the lower part of the figure), just for plotting purposes.
-This can be useful if there is high contrast in the source components (e.g., if a point source is observed together with an extended source). - DIRTY IMAGE.
-Shows the source convolved with the dirty beam (i.e., the PSF of the interferometer).
-If the user clicks on any point in the image, the cordinates (RA and Dec offsets) and brightness (in Jy/beam) will be printed at the upper-left corner.
-The user can also change the diameter of the antennas (to study the effect of the primary beam) using the slider at the bottom of this figure.
+This is the recommended way to quit the application (together with the Quit menu button at the top of the window). - $\checkmark$ Reduce data.
+This will open the GUI for the deconvolution (i.e. the CLEAN algorithm) and/or for the data corruption (see next section).